redis/redis-doc/commands/waitaof.md

 This command blocks the current client until all the previous write commands are acknowledged as having been fsynced to the AOF of the local Redis and/or at least the specified number of replicas.
 If the timeout, specified in milliseconds, is reached, the command returns even if the specified number of acknowledgements has not been met.

-The command **will always return** the number of masters and replicas that have fsynced all write commands sent before the `WAITAOF` command, both in the case where the specified thresholds were met, and when the timeout is reached.
+The command **will always return** the number of masters and replicas that have fsynced all write commands sent by the current client before the `WAITAOF` command, both in the case where the specified thresholds were met, and when the timeout is reached.

 A few remarks: